Thecnopapa/bioiain/README.md

 **INFO**

 Relevant python code can be found in the `src` folder within their relevant folders.
+The `test` is for development use, and it's contents will me **definitely** deleted/modified at some point.

 Preset workflows are being developend, including the [projectDimer](Https://GitHub.com/Thecnopapa/projectDimer) workflow.
 (WIP)

 *Biopython*

 Works with wrappers of the main Biopython classes.
-Adding functionality without loosing their original value
+Adding functionality without loosing their original value.

 Includes general-purpose tools and pipelines for importing, processing, and exporting structures.